Plan B (musician)

 Benjamin Paul Ballance-Drew, better known by his stage name Plan B, is an English rapper, singer, songwriter, actor and filmmaker.
-He first emerged as a rapper, releasing his debut album, Who Needs Actions When You Got Words, in 2006.
+He first emerged as a rapper, releasing his debut studio album, Who Needs Actions When You Got Words, in 2006.
 His second studio album, The Defamation of Strickland Banks (2010), was a soul and R&B album, and debuted at number one on the UK Albums Chart.
 He has also collaborated with other artists such as Chase & Status, most notably on the 2009 top ten single "End Credits".

 Drew has also had a successful film career as an actor, with roles in Adulthood (2008), Harry Brown (2009), 4.3.2.1.
 (2010) and The Sweeney (2012).
 In 2012, he released the film Ill Manors, which he wrote and directed.
 He also made the music, and released a Plan B soundtrack album, which became his second number-one album.

 Early life and education

 Benjamin Paul Ballance-Drew was raised in London.
 His mother worked for a local authority and his father, Paul Ballance, played in a punk rock band called the Warm Jets during the 1970s.
 He was five months old when his father walked out on the family, and six years old when his father "disappeared completely".
 Growing up, Drew felt isolated, stating, "We weren't working class but we weren't middle class, we were in the void in-between.
 I've always felt like a social outcast."
 He is a fan of Arsenal.

 From 11, Drew attended the Anglo European School in Ingatestone, Essex.
 He later transferred to Tom Hood School, before being expelled and sent to Tunmarsh Pupil Referral Unit in Newham, London, for children unable to attend mainstream school.
 He finally left school with three GCSEs.
 He taught himself how to play guitar at 14, first playing Blur and Oasis songs with friends, then going on to write his own R&B love songs.
-At 18, feeling uncomfortable with R&B, he turned towards rap and hip hop and wrote "Kidz", inspired by the murder of Damilola Taylor.
+At 18, feeling uncomfortable with R&B, he turned towards rap and hip-hop and wrote "Kidz", inspired by the murder of Damilola Taylor.

 Drew explained his stage name during an appearance on USA Today in 2007, stating, "The whole reason for calling myself Plan B was that I was doing this sweet-boy Justin Timberlake shit, but I never felt comfortable... when I started rapping, it was easier for me to feel comfortable."

 Music career

-Plan B has said that his work had been influence by John Cooper Clarke.
+Plan B has said that his work had been influenced by John Cooper Clarke.